Richard Profit: Background

 Profit was born in Cheshire, England, and after living for a short while in the North West his family moved to Johannesburg, South Africa.
 He returned to England in 1978 and the family settled in Wokingham, Berkshire where he attended St Paul's Primary School, and The Forest School (Winnersh).
 In 1985 the family moved to the Midlands, England, and he attended Oakham School, where he was actively involved in the Combined Cadet Force and the Duke of Edinburgh Award Scheme (attaining Gold), and he was awarded School Colours for full bore shooting.

-After school he took a gap year and travelled extensively through East and Southern Africa, undertaking safaris in the Okavango Delta in Botswana, Lake Malawi, Tanzania and climbed Mt Kilimanjaro (5895m).
+After school he took a gap year and travelled extensively through East and Southern Africa, undertaking safaris in the Okavango Delta in Botswana, Lake Malawi, Tanzania and climbed Mount Kilimanjaro (5895m).
 He completed his formal education by reading Applied Biology and Management Studies at the University of Leeds from 1993–1996, where he attained a 2(i)Hons.

 Profit has been a keen amateur sailor, learning his skills in the Baltic Sea in 1995 and competing in the Army Sailing Association Regatta in 1997.